 | Regulatory Framework | Regulated by the RBI | Regulated by the SEBI |

-for detailed comparison, check Government bonds vs Corporate Bonds
+For detailed comparison, check Government Bonds vs Corporate Bonds

-What Affects the Price of Government Bonds
+What Affects the Price of Government Bonds?

 Like other market-linked instruments, the prices of government bonds too fluctuate in the secondary market.
 The following factors may affect the prices of government bonds in India:

-Taxation on Government Bonds
+Taxation on Government Bonds in India

 Taxation on the Interest Income of Government Bonds

-The interest income earned from a government bond is added to the bondholder’s total income and is taxed as per his/her tax slab.
+The interest income earned from a government bond in India is added to the bondholder's total income and is taxed as per his/her tax slab.
 To prevent TDS (tax deducted at source) on the interest income of a government bond, the bondholder can submit 15G/15H forms, which basically confirm that there is no tax liability.

 Taxation on the Capital Gains of Government Bonds

-The taxation on capital gains depends on how long you have held the government bonds.
+The taxation on capital gains in India depends on how long you have held the government bonds.
 Short-Term Capital Gains (STCG) (gains on assets held for a period of up to 12 months) are taxed according to the tax slab rate of an investor; and the long-term capital gains (LTCG) (gains on assets held for a period more than 12 months) are taxed at 12.5% (in case of listed bonds and if the indexation benefit has not been availed) and 20% (in case of unlisted bonds).

 FAQs